tianyuG/bitraede/macos/README.md

     (`shell` being an optional language tag.
 It tells Markdown how to do syntax highlighting, however it won't be shown if the document is rendered.)

-If you are looking at the html file, you won't see the backticks mentioned above.
+If you are looking at the html file, you won't see the backticks and `shell` mentioned above.

 ## Usage
 In order to run this script, it must be marked as executable.
 By default, double clicking on `bitraede.command` should be enough.
-However, if you double click it and only see a terminal window flashing by, you will need to mark the script to be executable [^2].
+However, if you double click it and only see a terminal window flashing by or a text editor simply opens, you will need to mark the script to be executable [^2].
 To do so, open Terminal by [^3]:

 * Clicking on the magnifying glass icon (the default keyboard shortcut is ⌘Space) on top-right side of the screen, start typing 'terminal' and press return when Terminal is selected, or,
 * Open Finder and click on Application > Utilities > Terminal.app.